-Due to a number of circumstances, the Company now expects that 1999 operating cash flow for certain of its Colombian operations will not meet working capital and capital expenditure needs.
-Consequently, a short-term loan arrangement was entered into by the Colombian operating companies.
-It is currently anticipated that an equity contribution will be made by a subsidiary of the Company and its partner in this venture.
-The Company's 50% share is approximately \$30 million in September 1999, with an additional infusion of \$15 million in November 1999.
-This equity injection will be used in large part to repay the loan.
+Due to the worsening economic and political conditions in Colombia, S.A., the Company expects that 1999 operating cash flow for certain of its Colombian operations will not meet their working capital and capital expenditure needs.
+Consequently, a short-term loan was entered into by the Colombian operating companies.
+In September 1999, the Company made a contribution of approximately \$33 million and expects to make an additional contribution of approximately \$12 million during the fourth quarter of 1999.
+These funds will be used in large part to repay the short-term loan.